 Turn Up Charlie

 One would think that with Idris Elba behind this series, both as a co-creator and star, it would be ratings gold.
-But sadly, Netflix gave the British comedy the axe after just a single season of eight episodes.
+But sadly, Netflix put an end to the British comedy after just a single season of eight episodes.
 The series tells the story of Charlie, a disc jockey and lifelong bachelor who somehow ends up becoming the nanny for the bratty daughter of his famous friend Sara (Piper Perabo).
 It premiered in 2019 and was criticized for poor writing and predictable plot twists.
 But Elba’s performance might make it palatable.

 Merry Happy Whatever